-National Jewish Health Named Nation's Top Respiratory Hospital for 13th Consecutive Year
+National Jewish Health Top Respiratory Hospital in 2010

-For the 13th consecutive year, National Jewish Health has been named the #1 respiratory hospital in the nation by U.S. News & World Report.
+Denver, CO — For the 13th consecutive year, National Jewish Health has been named the #1 respiratory hospital in the nation by U.S. News & World Report

 "We are gratified to receive this honor once again," said Michael Salem, MD, President and CEO of National Jewish Health.
 "It is a testimony to our outstanding faculty and staff that they are able to maintain such a high standard of excellence to earn this ranking year after year."